Sunday, June 30, 2024

 I came upon a septic tank pumper truck today that had a sign on the back which read "Caution; Contents may contain political promises."

-I heard two radio stations today where the deejays were speaking their Native American languages.
+I heard two radio stations today where the deejays were speaking in their Native American tongues.
 One played country music and the other featured classic rock.
-Tomorrow is Aboriginal Rights day in Canada, and all of the radio stations were playing that up today.
+Tomorrow is Aboriginal Rights day in Canada, and all of the radio stations were making note of that.

 The people that I have encountered in Canada have been extraordinarily nice.
 Yesterday evening I stopped at a gas station to fill-up for the next day's travel, and two attendants came out to wait on me.
 A young man ran the pump, and an older gentleman washed my windows.
 I had the window down and was listening to them chatter at they worked.
 The young man said, to me "Missouri," using the long "e" sound at the end of the word, and the older guy said, "No, that's "Missouri" and used the "uh"should at the end.
 I told him that he had pronounced it like a native Missourian.
 Then I asked if he had ever been there, and he said that he hadn't.
 He apparently was just a good listener.

-As I left that gas station and pulled out into the road I ran over a raised concrete median that I had not seen - with all of the attendant scraping and clanking, so now those guys also think that people from Missouri are idiots, or possibly worse - they may think I am a member of the Missouri legislature!
+As I left that gas station and pulled out into the road I ran over a raised concrete median that I had not seen - with an ample soundtrack of scraping and clanking, so now those guys also think that people from Missouri are idiots, or possibly worse - they may think I am a member of the Missouri Legislature!
 Miraculously, there was no damage done to my little car, but my ego was in tatters.

 I heard on the radio as I was driving through Saskatchewan (a huge province) this morning that it's new population figure for the entire province in 1,230,000 - and it increased by 30,000 during the last year.
 Perhaps the political refugees from the United States are already arriving!